Failure To Diagnose Autism Correctly May Be Common

 On behalf of Hastings Law Firm posted in Failure to Diagnose on Monday, April 14, 2014.

 The percentage of children in America diagnosed with autism has grown by leaps and bounds in the past several years.
-In 2002, roughly one out of every 150 kids in Texas and the US was diagnosed as being autistic.
+As explained by one of the most experienced Houston law firms specializing in medical errors, in 2002, roughly one out of every 150 kids in Texas and the US was diagnosed as being autistic.
 Now, that number is only one in 68.
 There are experts who credit this toward some doctors’ failure to diagnose a child correctly.

 A University of California program, Autism Intervention and Research, advises that waiting for an autism diagnosis when it is already suspected is not beneficial.
 In fact, they state that failing to obtain a diagnosis at a young age yields less overall help for a child who may need it.
 This is particularly noteworthy in children younger than six years old.